THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 This is a good effort on the part of Sportful and while not quite to the same level as the other cycling kit in this performance group, its prices make it one of the better values among its competitors.

-You can order up the BodyFit Pro LTD Bib Short through these links to Competitive Cyclist, Chain Reaction Cycles, Wiggle, Evans Cycles, and the Bodyfit Evo Jersey at Competitive Cyclist, Chain Reaction Cycles, Wiggle, Evans Cycles, stores the best prices on this kit and high customer satisfaction ratings.
+You can find and order the BodyFit Pro LTD Bib Short through these links to top-ranked store Competitive Cyclist and to other recommended stores at Know’s Shop.
+The Bodyfit Pro Evo Jersey can be had at Competitive Cyclist, Chain Reaction Cycles, Wiggle, stores the best prices on this kit and high customer satisfaction ratings.

 VALUE AND CUSTOM CYCLING KIT

 Click to go directly to reviews of each brand